Achi-Coin/achi-vanitygen/README.md

 ### Step 2 - Start Server

-Start server as it is described here https://github.com/Achi-Coin/achi-vanitygen-server/README.md
+Start server as it is described here https://github.com/Achi-Coin/achi-vanitygen-server

 ### Step 3 - Edit start_clients.sh

-Replace '127.0.0.1' to IP address of your server or do not make any changes if you run client and server on the same PC
+Replace **127.0.0.1** with IP address of your server or do not make any changes if client and server are on the same PC

 ### Step 4 - Start Achi Vanitygen

-Run $ watch ./start_clients.sh
+Run ```watch ./start_clients.sh```